 Honorable Lynn Schenk, Former Congresswoman, CA 39th Congressional District

-Dan Schnur, Director, American Jewish Committee; Former Dir, USC Unruh Inst. of Politics
+Dan Schnur, Professor, USC Annenberg School of Communications; Former Director, USC Unruh Institute of Politics

-Heather Joy hompson, U.S. Diplomat based at UCLA Luskin; Foreign Service Officer, U.S. State Department
+Heather Joy Thompson, U.S. Diplomat based at UCLA Luskin; Foreign Service Officer, U.S. State Department

 David Wright, CEO, Los Angeles Department of Water and Power

 Paul Arevalo, City Manager, City of West Hollywood